-- D) Harmony.
+- D. Harmony.
 Next, find a keyboard, piano, or synthesizer loop for the verse.
 Use the Mixcraft loop library to browse and preview.
 Pay particular attention to the key of the loop.
 If the key does not match Mixcraft's master key, Mixcraft will automatically transpose the key.
 The key will also say whether the loop is in major or minor.
 Use this information to convey the mood of the song.
-Repeat the above steps and loop the keyboard part all the way through the verse (verse 1). - E) Finish the verse by adding one or two more instruments.
+Repeat the above steps and loop the keyboard all the way through the verse (verse 1). play - E. Finish the verse by adding one or two more instruments.
 A bass part is generally needed, but not required.
-Try sampling the bass loops or other instruments.
+Try previewing the bass loops or other instruments.
 Drag any new loops onto a blank audio track at measure 9.
-Each instrument should have its own track. - F) Arrange the verse.
+Each instrument should have its own track. - F. Arrange the verse.
 Try alternating between loops throughout the verse.
 For example, the bass could play on measures 9 -12 and rest on 13.
 A new loop could start playing on measure 13 in place of the bass.
 Try different patterns with your arrangement.
 Below is a sample arrangement for verse one:

-In this arrangement, the drum, a synthesizer bass loop, and a synthesizer swirling pad, are being played throughout the verse.
+In this arrangement, the drum, a synthesizer bass loop, and an ambient synthesizer pad throughout the verse.
 The trumpet and lead solo loops alternate measures.

-- G) Once verse one is completed, highlight and copy all of the loops of the verse 1 Timeline segment (measures 9-25) and paste them onto measure 41 (which is the beginning of verse 2).
-The music for these verses will now be identical. - H) Creating the chorus.
+- G. Once verse one is completed, highlight and copy all the loops of the verse 1 Timeline segment (measures 9-25) and paste them onto measure 41 (which is the beginning of verse 2).
+The music for these verses will now be identical. - H. Creating the chorus.
 The Timeline from measure 25 to measure 41 will still be blank.
 This is where the chorus will be created.
-Starting at the measure 25 flag, use the same drum loop selected for verse 1.
-Extend to measure 41.
+Starting at the measure 25 flag use the same drum loop selected for verse 1.
 Now, however, is the opportunity to use different instrumental loops on the other tracks!
 These new loops will alert the listener to the shift from verse to chorus.
-Try finding loops in the same key as the verse (two different keys may sound "off" to the listener). - I) Once chorus one is completed, copy and paste chorus one segment (measures 25-41) onto measure 57 (to form chorus 2 between measures 57-73).
-Now both verses and choruses should be completed. - Finally, create an intro/outro (introduction and ending section).
-An introduction is usually an instrumental part of the song that leads up to the first verse (where the vocal part first begins).
-You can easily create an introduction by using the same loops from verse one ("copy and paste" or click the beginning line of the loop and "drag").
-The outro, or ending to the song, can easily by created by expanding the loops of the chorus along the timeline ("copy and paste" or "drag").
-To review what we have created: Intro, measures 1-9; Verse 1, measures 9-25; Chorus 1, measures 25-41; Verse 2, measures 41-57; Chorus 2, measures 57-73; and Outro, measures 73-----. - K) With the music completed, save your Mixcraft session.
-The final step of songwriting involves putting the cherry on top recording the lyrics!
+Try finding loops in the same key as the verse (two different keys may sound "off" to the listener). - Once the instrumentation of chorus one is completed, copy and paste the chorus one segment (measures 25-41) onto measure 57 (or chorus two).
+Now the music for both the verses and choruses should be completed. - J. Finally, create an intro and outro (introduction and ending section).
+An introduction is usually an instrumental part of the song that leads up to the first verse.
+Create an introduction starting at measure one by using the same loops from verse one ("copy and paste" or "drag").
+The outro, or ending to the song, can easily be created by expanding the loops of the chorus along the timeline.
+To review; Intro, measures 1-9; Verse 1, measures 9-25; Chorus 1, measures 25-41; Verse 2, measures 41-57; Chorus 2, measures 57-73; and Outro, 73-----.

+K. With the music completed, save your Mixcraft session.
+The final step of songwriting involves putting the cherry on top - recording the lyrics!

-- 6. Prior to recording, practice humming or singing the lyrics over the music.
-Try different vocal melodies and tempos.
-If any strong melody results from this warm-up exercise, try to use it!
-If you are not comfortable singing, ask a fellow student to sing along with you. - 7.
+- 6. Prior to recording, have students practice humming or singing the lyrics over the music.
+Hopefully a usable melody will emerge from this initial rehearsal.
+If there are students who are uncomfortable singing alone, ask a less shy fellow student to help by singing along. - 7.
 You may find that the lyrics you initially wrote do not exactly match your music.
 Experiment with the lyrics and adjust them to fit the music. - 8.
 To record the lyrics, make sure you are in a quiet area.
 Try to record in a room in which there is not a lot of background noise.